-- Fixes a bug that blocked logging in from mobile browsers - · Fixes a readability issue with mobile menus - Fixes performance issue related to grid tooltips.
+- Fixes a bug that blocked logging in from mobile browsers - Fixes a readability issue with mobile menus - Fixes performance issue related to grid tooltips. - Fixes an issue that caused some grid columns to appear empty.

-- Improves the functionality of setting a default tab of a bib record - The web client now remembers the most recently selected copy template - Adds help tips to Print Item Labels Settings tab - If you add or edit copies and/or volumes from the Holdings View tab, the view now automatically refreshes to show your changes. - Provides an upgrade to MODS 3.3 for older Evergreen installations. - Improves usability of Z39.50 MARC View.
+- · Improves the functionality of setting a default tab of a bib record - The web client now remembers the most recently selected copy template - Adds help tips to Print Item Labels Settings tab - If you add or edit copies and/or volumes from the Holdings View tab, the view now automatically refreshes to show your changes. - Provides an upgrade to MODS 3.3 for older Evergreen installations. - Improves usability of Z39.50 MARC View.

-- Staff can now place multiple email addresses into the patron registration/ edit form, depending on the value of the ui.patron.edit.au.email.regex library setting. - Fixes an issue with the offline circulation module. - When merging two users, the non-lead account is now completely purged from the database, rather than simply being marked as deleted.
+- Fixes a daylight savings time-related circulation bug. - Fixes a bug that caused deleted items to show up on the holds shelf. - Staff can now place multiple email addresses into the patron registration/ edit form, depending on the value of the ui.patron.edit.au.email.regex library setting. - Fixes an issue with the offline circulation module. - When merging two users, the non-lead account is now completely purged from the database, rather than simply being marked as deleted. - Fixes a bug which prevented the canceling of holds from the title record.